 The orchestra

-10 Responses to “Bharatanatyam: “maintaining a competitive edge”!
+27 thoughts on “Bharatanatyam: “maintaining a competitive edge”!
 Bharata natyam dancer Harinie Jeevitha and the Natya Shastra’s karana’s.
 Is Bharatnatyam a classical Indian dance or folk?
-Bharathanatyam in Chennai”
+Bharathanatyam in Chennai

 Curiously, Revathi Ramachandran too used to be known as a Kuchipudi dancer in Vempati’s school.
 Yet she believes her style is currently the most faithful reproduction of Mangudi Dorairaja Iyer’s interpretation of the Melattur style.
 However, Revathi so far has not ventured outside the boundaries set by Mangudi – almost 100 years ago.
 Revathi experiments mainly with the jathis, the rhythms, and she has been very successful in that area.
 Probably even more than Rajeshwari Sainath.